giga1699/GCTools/README.txt

  ii.
 Postcondition: Any error is cleared from the class.
 (b) This function is used internally by the class to clear any previous errors that occurred.
 MySQL class
- 1. MySQL($loc, $user, $pass, $name)
+ 1. MySQL($loc, $user, $pass, $name, $errorCallback=NULL)
 (a) $loc defines the location of the MySQL server.
 This can be either an IP address, or a hostname.
 (b) $user defines the username used to log into the MySQL server.
 (c) $pass defines the password used in conjunction with the username to log into the database.
 (d) $name defines the default database to use to perform database functions.
+(e) $errorCallback defines the callback function to send the error an additional way, if one occurs.
-(e) Pre/Post-conditions:
+(f) Pre/Post-conditions:
  i.
 Precondition: The location of the SQL server, the username, the password and the database name is given. ii.
-Postcondition: The MySQL server is connected to (f) This function connects to a MySQL server to perform MySQL functions.
+Postcondition: The MySQL server is connected to (g) This function connects to a MySQL server to perform MySQL functions.
 It will attempt to load the MySQL libraries, if they are not already loaded.
 It will also initialize it's parent Database class so you can use all the functionality of the abstract Database class.
  2. (Private) connect()
 (a) Pre/Post-conditions:
  i.
 Precondition: The MySQL class should be set up properly.